-The safety of all our members is extremely important to us.
-4th Bramhall (St Michael’s) Scout Group have strict policies and procedures in place to make sure our youth members and adult volunteers can enjoy Scouting safe from harm.
+The safety of all our members is extremely important to us at 4th Bramhall (St Michael’s), we have to adhere to The Scout Associations strict policies and procedures laid down in Policy Organisation & Rules (POR) to make sure our youth members and adult volunteers can enjoy Scouting safe from harm.

-It is the policy of The Scout Association to provide scouting in a safe way without risk to health, so far as is reasonably practicable.
+It is the policy of The Scout Association to provide scouting in a safe way to reduce risk to health, so far as is reasonably practicable.

 This includes making sure that:-

-- Activities are conducted in a safe way without risk to the health of participants
+- Activities are conducted in the safest possible way to reduce risk to the health of participants

-- The provision and maintenance of equipment and buildings for members and others is safe and without risk to health and adequate for their welfare
+- Maintenance of equipment and buildings for members and others is carried out to reduce risk to health and to make sure they adequate for their welfare

 - Information, instruction, training and supervision is provided with the purpose of ensuring the health and safety of all those involved in Scouting activities or who may be affected by them